cstamas/cstamas.org/content/about.md

 ---

 Tamás Cservenák entered OSS development on Apache Maven at 2005. as author of the first "real" (as we know them today) Maven Repository Manager, called Proximity.
-Later was the lead developer of Nexus 1/2 (upscaled Proximity) at Sonatype, with over 15 years of experience developing software systems in Public Services, Telco and Publishing industries.
+Later was the lead developer of Nexus 1.x and 2.x (those were both based on Proximity) at Sonatype, with over 20 years of experience developing software systems in Public Services, Telco and Publishing industries.
 He is OSS enthusiast, committer on multiple OSS projects.

 He gained BSc grade in CS at University of Szeged (Hungary), and still actively collaborates with Department of Software Development.